Danny999999999/notes-on-programming-language-design/slides/module_03_haskell_basics/module_03_haskell_basics.md

 If I ask for the type of a function, like `(+)`, the answer is `Int -> Int -> Int`

-If I ask for the definition of a function that adds two values together, you can say:
+If I ask for a function itself that adds two values together, you can say:
 ```haskell
 whatever a b = a + b
 ```